-Basin Electric Power Cooperative (Basin Electric) opposes an overreaching definition of "Waters of the United States (WOTUS)".
-Basin Electric supports its farmer-rancher consumer-members, whose livelihoods could be severely impacted by this definition, and supports efforts by the current Administration to repeal and replace the regulatory definition.
+Basin Electric Power Cooperative (Basin Electric) opposes an overreaching definition of "Waters of the United States (WOTUS)."
+Basin Electric supports its farmer-rancher consumer-members, whose livelihoods could be severely impacted by this definition, and supports efforts to repeal and replace the regulatory definition.
 Congress should pass common-sense legislation that ensures the goals of the Clean Water Act are met without imposing cumbersome regulations on farmers, ranchers, and agriculture.